kevinadhiguna/instagram-profpic-downloader/README.md

 # Instagram Profile Picture Downloader

-Wants to download a profile picture in Instagram?
+Want to download a profile picture in Instagram?
 Then this tool might be able to help you!

 <img src="https://user-images.githubusercontent.com/43397636/136511181-8220de7e-9eae-41fe-8d9c-0badf8f1dd20.png" width="70%" />

-This works on both `public` and `private` Instagram account.
+This works on both `public` and `private` Instagram accounts.

 <br/>